 Every year I let my kids choose a “theme” for their birthday.
 In the past, they have really chosen some tough ones, but this year my soon-to-be five year old choose pirate.
 Yes!
 Something there is an abundance of supplies for that I don’t have to Macgyver engineer.
 One of the biggest components of a birthday party is, of course, the cake.

 In this case, I wanted to do a totally awesome pirate ship cake.
 First, I decided I didn’t want to mess with trying to cut and shape cake.
 You can do it that way, but honestly, it’s kind of a pain, and you can buy 3D cake pans fairly inexpensively.
-I choose the Nordic Ware 3D pirate ship cake off Amazon.
-I went with Amazon featured to your right, because first, they had the lowest price.
+I choose the Nordic Ware 3D pirate ship cake pan.
+I shopped on Amazon, because first, they had the lowest price.
 Second, they had reviews which helped me know how to bake that bad chicken once, rather than 3 or 4 times before getting it right.
 3D cakes can be awesome, but they also can be tricky because bake times and cake consistency can really count.

 Anyway, my cake did turn out awesome (see pictures), and I’m going to share just how I went about making it for you.